laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 }
 ```

-If you are still logged in from earlier, you should see your message when navigating to [http://localhost/chirps](http://localhost/chirps)!
+If you are still logged in from earlier, you should see your message when navigating to [http://localhost:8000/chirps](http://localhost:8000/chirps), or [http://localhost/chirps](http://localhost/chirps) if you're using Sail!

 ## Inertia